LakayFTW/exam-prep-fiae-2023/ENG/README.md

 ## Translation
 The english version is translated with AI.
 The possibility for errors is high.
-All the Pictures are currently in German, as well as some of the sources
+Most the Pictures are currently in German, as well as some of the sources

 ## Topics:
 - [Networking Technology](NetworkingTechnology.md)